DaymudeLab/DissentSelfCensorship/README.md

 ```

 > [!WARNING]
-> The sweep experiments will take a while to run and may use a lot of memory.
+> The sweep experiments are time and memory intensive.
 > We ran on a a Linux machine with a 5.7 GHz Ryzen 9 7950X CPU (16 cores, 32 threads) and 64 GB of memory, allowing us to parallelize with `--threads 32`.
+> Modify this parameter as appropriate for your machine.

 If you want to experiment with the adaptive authority simulations yourself (e.g., with different parameters), the following will print usage information: